 As a member of the Field Projects team within the Getty Conservation Institute, I’m co-managing a program that is helping to teach the next generation of conservators how to protect and preserve stone throughout the world.
 The 2013 International Course on Stone Conservation (SC13), which started on April 10 and continues through June 28, is taking place in Rome at ICCROM (International Centre for the Study of the Preservation and Restoration of Cultural Property), our partner in offering the Stone Course.
 Through this partnership, course participants have use of ICCROM’s laboratories and library; they also enjoy the added advantage of an extraordinary field lab: the architectural heritage of Rome and its legacy of stone-conservation practice.

 This is the third time the Conservation Institute has partnered with ICCROM on the Stone Course, which was first held in 1976.
 In addition to serving a vital educational role for stone conservation practitioners from across the world, the course provides an important opportunity for these professionals to meet and exchange ideas about conservation practices and challenges in their home countries.
-This year we have participants from 19 countries, including Argentina, Australia, Austria, Croatia, Cuba, Ethiopia, Greece, India, Iran, Kenya, Maldives, Malta, Mexico, Philippines, Portugal, Serbia, Slovenia, Spain, and the US.
-We’ll share some of their perspectives and experiences during the week on the Getty Voices Facebook and Twitter.
+This year we have participants from 19 countries, including Argentina, Australia, Austria, Croatia, Cuba, Ethiopia, Greece, India, Iran, Kenya, Maldives, Malta, Mexico, Philippines, Portugal, Serbia, Slovenia, Spain, and the United States.

 The images below show some of the things we have been doing since the course started—from instructor lectures, to clinics on identifying types of stone, to site visits to explore stone monuments and buildings in Rome and other sites.